toaderflorin/eksia/_posts/2020-02-25-scaling-sql.markdown

 * **Consistent hashing.** An approach that was developed to solve the problems associated with sharding by range is to use some form of hash as the key and there are several approaches to ensuring this repartion is uniform, hence the name *consistent*.
 The problem with consistent caching is that while it does ensure you don't have hotspots -- the data might be spread evenly but *utilisation* (or reads) of that data isn't.
 Consistent hashing also makes the rebalancing shards quite difficult.

-* **Using a key map.** As the name suggests, this approach involves maintaining a list of keys-to-nodes mappings and it is usually requires a different machine / database.
+* **Using a key map.** As the name suggests, this approach involves maintaining a list of keys-to-nodes mappings and it usually requires a different machine / database.
 Before querying data on a specific machine in the cluster, we first need to query the map, so this can add additional overhead.

 We'll mostly be looking at this approach from now on.

 ## A Real World Example
 Let's imagine we're building a social media application where users can create posts on their own profile and comment on other users' posts.
-The most natural strategy for splitting our data would be to do it by how that data is related to a user.
+The most natural strategy for splitting our data would be to do it by how that particular data is related to a user.
 The database would look similar to this.

 ![diagram1](/images/scaling-sql/diag1.png){:class="img-responsive"}